datamadness/MyBlog/_posts/2019-03-24-time-signal-CNN.md

 #### Signal Processing

 #### The Raw Data
-The raw dataset contains time domain measurements of 3 phase transmission line.
+The raw dataset contains time domain measurements of a 3-phase transmission line.
 Each measurement contains three individual phase signals with 800 000 discrete data points covering 20ms (or one cycle at 50Hz).
-The following plot shows the data for single measurement:
+The following plot shows the data for a single measurement:

 ![image post](/assets/images/time_signal_CNN/raw_data_visualization.png)